-Laks Gurram was displeased with some portions of the new Work Program.
-Project Priorities were based upon the Work Program.
+Laks Gurram expressed concern Project Priorities were based upon the Work Program and moved off the work program.
 Staff will return with necessary updates in March 2022 for July 2022 adoption.
 Annually, it is an evolving document.

-D'Juan Harris stated that the FDOT provided the MPO with the document (attachment 7C) that illustrates a snapshot of the FDOT Charlotte County Tentative Work Program as of October 21, 2021.
-The Five Year Work Program is subject to change up until it is adopted on or before July 1, 2022.
+D'Juan Harris stated that FDOT provided the MPO with the document (attachment 7C) that illustrates a snapshot of the FDOT Charlotte County Tentative Work Program as of October 21, 2021.
+The Five-Year Work Program is subject to change up until it is adopted on or before July 1, 2022.
 Mr. Harris emphasized that if there are any comments from the MPO's committees, now is the time to make them so that they can be incorporated into the Draft of the MPO's Comments Letter on the Work Program.
 Additional comments should be e-mailed to MPO prior to the next scheduled MPO Board meeting on December 16, 2021.
 Mr. Harris lastly conveyed that the Draft of the comments letter will be finalized after the MPO Board Meeting on December 16, 2021 and will be provided to FDOT District 1 officials for response.